 In July 2017 the programme won the prize for ‘Best Use of Articulation’ at the Herald Higher Education Awards.
 It was highly commended in the ‘Innovation’ category at the CDN (College Development Network) College Awards in October 2018.

-The programme also provides opportunities for students studying HNC and HND Social Science at the College to join the programme at Stage 2 or 3.
+The programme also provides opportunities for students studying HNC and HND Social Science at the College to join at Stage 2 or 3 of the Open Degree.